PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * ButtonReboundCallback - Used with tkinter's Widget.bind method.
 Use this as a "target" for your bind and you'll get the event back via window.read()
 * NEW Element methods that will work on a variety of elements:
 	* set_size - sets width, height.
 Can set one or both
-	* get_size - returns width, heigh of Element (underlying Widget), usually in PIXELS
+	* get_size - returns width, height of Element (underlying Widget), usually in PIXELS
 	* hide_row - hides the entire row that an element occupies
 	* unhide_row - makes visible the entire row that an element occupies
-	* expand - causes element to expand to fill available space in X or Y or both directions
+	* expand - causes element to expand and fill available space in X or Y or both directions
 * InputText Element - Update got new parameters: text_color=None, background_color=None, move_cursor_to='end'
 * RadioButton - fix in Update.
 Was causing problems with loading a window from disk
 * Text Element - new border width parameter that is used when there's a relief set for the text element
 * Output Element - special expand method like the one for all other elements
 * Frame element - Can change the text for the frame using Update method
 * Slider element - can change range.
 Previously had to change value to change the range
-* Scrollable frame / column - change to how mousewheel scrolls.
+* Scrollable frame / column - change to how mouse wheel scrolls.
 Was causing all things to scroll when scrolling a single column
 	* NOTE - may have a bad side effect for scrolling tables with a mouse wheel
 * Fix for icon setting when creating window.
 Wasn't defaulting to correct icon
 * Window.get_screen_size() returns the screen width and height.
 Does not have to be a window that's created already as this is a class method
 * Window.GetScreenDimensions - will return size even if the window has been destroyed by using get_screen_size
-* Now deleting window read timers every time done with them
+* Now deleting window read timers every time you are done with them
 * Combo no longer defaults to first entry
 * New Material1 and Material2 look and feel color schemes
 * change_look_and_feel has new "force" parameter.
 Set to True to force colors when using a Mac